ABUNDANCE OF EXPERTS IN AIR QUALITY

 FIRST WEB-BASED AEROSOL THERMODYNAMICS MODEL FOR CLIMATE STUDIES

-A recent grant from NOAA in July 2007 supports researchers to help provide the only gas/aerosol partitioning model for atmospheric science to be freely accessible via the web for interactive use by climate scientists.
+A July 2007 grant from NOAA supports researchers to help provide the only gas/aerosol partitioning model for atmospheric science to be freely accessible via the web for interactive use by climate scientists.
 Aerosols are a key uncertainty in climate change, according to a report from the UNFCCC in 2006.
-This grant allows improvement of the treatment of aerosols and their effects in global climate and other models, by using web-based tools incorporating state-of-the-art thermodynamic models of gas/aerosol partitioning and aerosol water uptake.
+This grant allows improvement of the treatment of aerosols and their effects in global climate and other models, by using web-based tools incorporating thermodynamic models of gas/aerosol partitioning and aerosol water uptake.

 FIRST GREENHOUSE GAS EMISSIONS INVENTORY FOR UC DAVIS